 Local construction specialist supplies one-millionth tonne of aggregates to A14 road improvement scheme

-THROUGHOUT the 21-mile stretch of Highways England’s A14 Cambridge to Huntingdon improvement scheme, substantial progress being made by the A14 Integrated Delivery Team (IDT), a joint venture between Costain, Skanska, Balfour Beatty and Atkins/Ch2M, and their supply chain partners.
+THROUGHOUT the 21-mile stretch of Highways England’s A14 Cambridge to Huntingdon improvement scheme, substantial progress is being made by the A14 Integrated Delivery Team (IDT), a joint venture between Costain, Skanska, Balfour Beatty and Atkins/Ch2M, and their supply chain partners.

-Playing a major part in the project’s ongoing success are local construction specialists Mick George Ltd, who this week reached a major landmark in the project’s timeline, having supplied their one-millionth tonne of aggregates to the development.
+Playing a key part in the project’s ongoing success are local construction specialists Mick George Ltd, who this week reached a major landmark in the project’s timeline, having supplied their one-millionth tonne of aggregates to the development.

 Various configurations of limestone, gravel, sand, concrete and other blended or crushed materials, sourced from the company’s wholly owned quarry facilities in the region, are included in these figures.

 Significantly, however, the statistics discount the continuous stream of concrete being delivered to the project, further reinforcing Mick George’s contribution to the highway upgrade works.